GeoDoo/post-your-standup/README.md

 ```

 ### Contributing
-Apart from all the rest you will need to fork the project, do your changes and open a PR from your fork to this repo.
+Apart from all the above, you will need to fork the project, do your changes and open a PR from your fork to this repo.
 Please check here on how to do that: https://help.github.com/en/github/getting-started-with-github/fork-a-repo

 Also, please check Issues tab first and work on an existing one or open a new one if you think so, but when you open a PR, please link the issue on the sidebar to the right.
 Check here for more info: https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue